 During the latest reporting year in Kentucky, the DOT says that there were 1,464 total motorcycle accidents.
 Out of these incidents, there were 88 motorcyclist fatalities and 1,106 motorcyclist injuries.

-Motorcyclists more vulnerable to serious injuries in the event an accident occurs.
+Motorcyclists are more vulnerable to serious injuries in the event an accident occurs, just ask our Lexington injury attorneys.
 It is not uncommon for a motorcycle accident victim to sustain one or more of the following:

 Victims of motorcycle accidents often require extensive medical attention.
 These injuries can lead to costly medical bills and extended recovery periods.
 Accident victims may not be able to work while they recover and risk losing the income they need to support themselves and their families.
+This is where a Lexington accident attorney can be of help.
 It is important that motorcyclists and drivers of passenger vehicles alike all take steps to operate safely on the roadways.
 Motorcycle riders should consider wearing helmets even if Kentucky laws do not require them to do so.
 It could mean the difference between walking away from an accident or permanent disability.

 If you or a loved one have been involved in a motorcycle crash, speak with a Lexington motorcycle accident attorney to review your legal options and see if you are eligible to receive compensation.